Payroll → Payroll Settings

 You must have a Template selected from the dropdown for the warnings to display.

-Example of Time Entry Warnings:
+Example of Time Entry Maximum Warnings:

 Time Entry Options, Import Options